Meatloaf Without Breadcrumbs

 Bake for 30 minutes and then remove from oven.
 Spread the ketchup evenly on top.

-Return the meatloaf to the oven and bake until it reaches 160 degrees Fahrenheit – about 35 minutes longer for a total of 65 minutes cooking time.
+Return the meatloaf to the oven and bake until the internal temperature using a meat thermometer reaches 160 degrees F – about 35 minutes longer for a total of 65 minutes cooking time.

 Let meatloaf cool for 10 minutes and then slice and enjoy!